 - Conducting performance reviews

 If organizations do not follow the recruitment and screening steps outlined above, they may find themselves with Board members who are a poor match.
-Circumventing any of the above steps will result in Board members that either do not have the right skill set, have not been oriented properly to their role, or were screened before being asked to serve.
+Circumventing any of the above steps will result in Board members that either does not have the right skill set, have not been oriented properly to their role, or were screened before being asked to serve.

 A yearly self-assessment of both the Board as a collective and individual Board member allows the Board to be critically honest about its performance.
 Underperforming Board members will often be able to address their performance as a mere fact of the findings.
 Other times, the Board Chair and other Board members may meet with identified Board members to discuss their performance candidly and to determine if and how the Board member may become more engaged or not.
 In many cases, Board members already know that they are being deficient in their roles and will graciously accept an offer to “bow out” of their service.